ckeditor/ckeditor4-docs/docs/guide/dev/integration/webpack/README.md

 	The sample of the integration is provided through the <a href="https://github.com/ckeditor/ckeditor4-webpack-template"><code>ckeditor4-webpack-template</code> GitHub template repository</a>.
 It can be used as a quick starting point for your project.
 </info-box>

-Integrating CKEditor 4 with Webpack requires few simple steps to prepare correct Webpack configuration to create working bundle.
+Integrating CKEditor 4 with webpack requires few simple steps to prepare correct webpack configuration to create working bundle.

 ## Basic Webpack Integration

-In order to use CKEditor 4 with Webpack, start with creating a new project:
+In order to use CKEditor 4 with webpack, start with creating a new project:

 ```sh
 mkdir ckeditor4-webpack